Mad Mex serves a ‘spicy’ dish of cloud and digital

 “Voice activation is definitely in the future for ordering.
 I would love to see a situation where you can use virtual reality to see what you’re actually going to receive.”

-Drone, meanwhile, are not on his radar.
+Drone technology, meanwhile, is not on his radar.
 “I don’t see much use for drones - a lot of little things flying about and smashing people in the face.”

 Asked what excites him in his role, he said it is seeing how people’s everyday working life is being “transformed and empowered by technology."